evidentlyai/evidently/docs/book/monitoring/snapshots.md

 # What is snapshot?

 Evidently `snapshot` is a JSON file summarizing data and model performance for a specific period.
 Each snapshot includes metrics, data summaries, test results, and supporting render data.
 You choose which metrics to include when creating a snapshot.
+This determines what you can later plot on the monitoring dashboard or alert on.

-Snapshots power the backend of Evidently ML monitoring.
 By sending multiple snapshots to the Project (e.g., hourly, daily, or weekly), you create a data source for monitoring panels.
-You can plot metrics and trends over time from multiple snapshots and view individual ones for each period.
+You can plot trends over time by parsing values from individual snapshots.
+You can also view individual snapshots for each period.

 You can:
 * Send the snapshots sequentially on a schedule (e.g., send a data summary every hour or every day).